pipe-cd/pipecd/docs/content/en/blog/news/announcing-pipecd/index.md

 ### Thanks

 Finally, we would like to thank the existing open-source CD projects like Spinnaker, FluxCD, ArgoCD...
 PipeCD has been built on many great ideas from those great projects.
-PipeCD team would also like to thank CyberAgent's engineers and collaborators from other companies, who have sent us so many valuable feedbacks throughout the development process to this day.
+PipeCD team would also like to thank CyberAgent's engineers and collaborators from other companies, who have sent us so much valuable feedback throughout the development process to this day.